Temporal Dynamic Quantization for Diffusion Models: Experimental Setup

 To measure the performance of the models, we used Fréchet Inception Distance (FID) \cite{heusel2017gans} and Inception Score (IS) \cite{salimans2016improved} for CIFAR-10, and FID for LSUN-churches.
 For evaluation, we generated 50,000 images using QAT with DDIM 200 step sampling, and 50,000 images using PTQ with DDIM 100 steps.
 In the case of QAT, we selected 5 checkpoints with the lowest validation loss and reported the scores from the best performing models.

-All of experiments were conducted on the high performance servers having 4xA100 GPUs and 8xGTX3090 GPUs with PyTorch \cite{PyTorch} 2.0 framework.
-The source code will be available after the review process.
+All of experiments were conducted on the high performance servers having 4xA100 GPUs and 8xRTX3090 GPUs with PyTorch \cite{PyTorch} 2.0 framework.
+The source code is available at \url{https://github.com/ECoLab-POSTECH/TDQ\_NeurIPS2023}.
 Besides, we use the notation WxAy to represent x-bit weight \& y-bit activation quantization for brevity.